ChonHinT/Group_6_Assignment_2/README.txt

 Things need to reinforce:
 1. admin password no restriction (admin password can be password, may fix it similar to user registration, using strong password)
 2. two-factor authentication
-3. restrict limit of attempt, like after 3-5 times wrong password then block 5 mins to re-try again
+3. restrict limit of attempt (done) (I was using django-axes package.
+I set the failed attempted to 5, so if the user gave the wrong password more than 5 times, it then blocked up the user, it can avoid Brute force attack) (Calvin)

 -----------------------------------------------------------------